ElixirTeSS/TeSS/README.md

  From the postgres console, set password for user 'tess_user':
  * `postgres=# \password tess_user`

-2. Create database 'tess_development' (of any other name you want - also make sure you configure this in config/database.yml or config/secrets.yml).
+2. Create database 'tess_development' (or any other name you want - also make sure you configure this in config/database.yml or config/secrets.yml).
 From postgres console do:
  * `postgres=# create database tess_development;`